-Longer and better health, the fear of outliving retirement savings, and a strong desire to remain active and involved have all contributed to today's retirees viewing retirement very differently than the generations before them.
-Many retired boomers are using their retirement years to explore new careers that were previously not economically feasible for them.
+Longer lifespans, concerns about outliving retirement savings, and a desire to remain active have changed how many people view retirement.
+Many retired baby boomers are using these years to explore second careers that were not economically feasible earlier in life.

-Even though a second career during retirement will most likely be more about personal fulfillment than money for you, this career should have the same planning and care as your first career.
-Here are four tips to help you approach your second career with a level head:
+Even though a second career during retirement will most likely be driven more by personal fulfillment than by money, it still deserves careful planning similar to your first career.
+Below are four practical tips to approach a second career with a level head.

 Reassess Your Job Skills.